HIV/AIDS COMMUNITY CARE & SUPPORT

 Community care and support goes beyond the medical management of HIV/AIDS to comprehensively address the psychological, social, cultural, material, and legal vulnerabilities that may occur throughout the continuum of illness.
 The evolution of this type of care from traditional palliative and home-based care, which often refer to end-of-life AIDS care, has dramatically increased in the age of antiretroviral therapy (ART).

-A variety of support services are put to use in order to provide quality-of-life improvements to individuals who are infected or affected by HIV/AIDS.
+A variety of support services are put to use in order to provide quality-of-life improvements to individuals who are living with or affected by HIV/AIDS.

 CLINICAL SUPPORT SERVICES